Aliases for HERC2 Gene

 GeneCards Summary for HERC2 Gene

 HERC2 (HECT And RLD Domain Containing E3 Ubiquitin Protein Ligase 2) is a Protein Coding gene.
-Diseases associated with HERC2 include mental retardation, autosomal recessive 38 and developmental delay with autism spectrum disorder and gait instability.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include ubiquitin-protein transferase activity and heme binding.
+Diseases associated with HERC2 include developmental delay with autism spectrum disorder and gait instability and mental retardation, autosomal recessive 38.
+Among its related pathways are Immune System and Cell Cycle, Mitotic.
+GO annotations related to this gene include ligase activity and ubiquitin protein ligase binding.
 An important paralog of this gene is HACE1.

 UniProtKB/Swiss-Prot for HERC2 Gene